geerlingguy/docker-rockylinux8-ansible/README.md

 Rocky Linux 8 Docker container for Ansible playbook and role testing.

-> **NOTE**: This image is currently built from `gammabytehosting/rockylinux`.
-Once an official Rocky Linux image is released, I will switch the `Dockerfile` on this project to use that instead.
-See [this issue](https://github.com/geerlingguy/docker-rockylinux8-ansible/issues/1) for progress.

 ## Tags

   - `latest`: Latest stable version of Ansible.